 Healed when God told me you’re real and you’re with Jesus,

 Healed even though I won’t meet you in this time and place,

 Healed because my Father gave me a vision of you...my daughter, my little star,

 Healed when He said, “name your child,” so I did and I love you, Pamela Grace.

 Mother’s Day 2017 was very different than the 14 previous years.
 Instead of wallowing in self pity thinking, “I should be the mother of a nearly 15 year old.”
 I celebrated!
 My hubby pampered me and it’s the first time anyone has ever said, “Happy Mother’s Day” to me.
 I finally thanked God for making me a mother, instead of focusing on loss.
-There are still times I miss her, even though we’ve never met, but mostly there’s just joy and peace because I know we will.
+There are still times I miss her, even though we’ve never met, but mostly there’s just joy and peace because I know someday we will.

 I had been struggling to tell my story for over a year.
-I’d written it 100 times in my head, but whenever I’d sit down to write it out, my mind would go blank.
+I’ve written it 100 times in my head, but whenever I’d sit down to write it out, my mind would go blank.
 Now that I have finally been able to, I can’t help but think back to when Su told me, “His timing is perfect.”

 On the 29th anniversary of my mother's death I started to write and this time the story poured out of me.
 I don’t think it’s an accident that the day I was finally able to talk about healing from the loss of the little girl I named after my mother, that it’s also the anniversary of the day of her passing.
 My mom is the other most significant loss in my life, so it’s kind of a full circle for me.
 And here I am, finally able to talk about my journey.